stanfordnlp/dspy/docs/docs/building-blocks/4-data.md

 trainset = train_split[75:]
 ```

-The way you load a huggingface dataset using `load_dataset` is exactly how you load data it via `from_huggingface` as well.
-This includes passing specific splits, subsplits, read instructions, etc. For code snippets you can refer to the [cheatsheet snippets](/cheatsheet/#dspy-dataloaders) for loading from HF.
+The way you load a HuggingFace dataset using `load_dataset` is exactly how you load data it via `from_huggingface` as well.
+This includes passing specific splits, subsplits, read instructions, etc. For code snippets, you can refer to the [cheatsheet snippets](/cheatsheet/#dspy-dataloaders) for loading from HF.